hjf1997/articulated-objects-motion-prediction/README.md

-# Generating Recognizable Long-term Articulated Objects Motion via Spatio-Temporal Hierarchical Recurrent Network
+# Predicting Long-Term Skeletal Motions by a Spatio-Temporal Hierarchical Recurrent Network
-This is the pytorch version, python code of our paper Generating Recognizable Long-term Articulated Objects Motion via Spatio-Temporal Hierarchical Recurrent Network.
+This is the pytorch version, python code of our paper Predicting Long-Term Skeletal Motions by a Spatio-Temporal Hierarchical Recurrent Network.
-Please follow the introduction below to reproduce my results .
+Please follow the introduction below to reproduce our results .

 ## Required packages